Techtonica/curriculum/mongo-db/mongo-db.md

 ### Common Mistakes / Misconceptions

 - **"I already learned relational databases.
 I'll just stick with that.
-They both store database anyway. "** The structure of relational databases are set up for relational datas.
+They both store data anyway. "** The structure of relational databases are set up for relational datas.
 Using a mismatch databse for non-relational data results in reduce scalability and added cost.

 ### Independent Practice
 **Activity 1: Installation**